What Workout Should You Be Doing? Your Guide to Choosing ExerciseArticle posted in: Fitness

 HIIT workouts are best for people without a ton of time to spend at the gym, out running or at a fitness class.
 High-intensity workouts are great for busy lifestyles because they don’t take long (each HIIT is only a few reps or minutes of high-impact exercise), don’t require any gym equipment and can be performed almost anywhere you feel comfortable.
-One study from the International Journal of Sport Nutrition Medicine and Exercise Metabolism found that just two minutes of interval sprint training increased fat loss and metabolism about as much as 30 minutes of endurance training.
+One study, published in the International Journal of Sport Nutrition Medicine and Exercise Metabolism, found that just two minutes of interval sprint training increased fat loss and metabolism about as much as 30 minutes of endurance training.
 So, if you’re short on time, don’t fret!
 Choosing exercise has a simple alternative for people wanting to get in a short, but impactful workout—and that’s HIIT training.

 Looking to work hard and lose fat fast?